robenkleene/design-references/blender/tutorials/blender-glass.md

 1. Add an "Input > Light Path", add two "Converter > Math" nodes.
 2. Connect the output of "Light Path: `Is Shadow Ray`" to the first "Add: `Value`" and output of "Light Path: `Is Diffuse Ray`" to the second "Add: `Value`".
 Connect the "Add: `Value`" output to the bottom "Add: `Value`" input.
 Connect the "Light Path: `Is Glossy Ray`" output to the top "Add: `Value`" input.
 3. Add a "Shader > Glossy BSDF", a "Shader > Transparent BSDF", and a "Shader > Mix Shader".
 Connect the "Glossy BSDF: `BSDF`" to the top "Mix Shader: `Shader` input, and the "Transparent BSDF: `BSDF`" to the bottom "Mix Shader: `Shader` input.
+4. Add an "Input > Fresnel", connect the "Fresnel: `Fac`" output to the "Mix Shadow: `Fac`" input, and set "IOR: `40`".
+5. Add a "Shader > Mix Shader" and connect the first "Mix Shader: `Shader`" output to the top new "Mix Shader: `Shader`" input.
+Connect the "Transparent BSDF: `BSDF`" output to the bottom new "Mix Shader: `Shader`" input.